Road freight transport by type of goods

 d) household and office removals.

-Secondary raw materials and municipal waste has emerged as a single transport category.
-These new groups in total account for 7.5% of total tonnage and 3.5% of tonne-kilometres in 2012.
+These four new groups in total account for 11.8% of total tonnage and 8.8% of tonne-kilometres in 2013.

 All this means that there has been a reduction in the figures recorded for the headings for unidentifiable or grouped goods.
 Overall, this leads to a better appreciation of the transport market by goods type.

-In the new classification, in terms of the tonnage lifted, the category metal ores and other mining and quarrying products, mainly building materials, was by far the largest with a share of 26.2%.
-It was followed by other non-metallic mineral products, again largely construction related, with a share of 13.5%, and then by food, beverages and tobacco with a share of 11.6%.
+In terms of tonnage lifted, the category metal ores and other mining and quarrying products, mainly building materials, was by far the largest one with a share of 24.9%.
+It was followed by other non-metallic mineral products (12.7%), again largely construction related, and by food, beverages and tobacco (11.6%).

-However, once the distances on which products are moved are taken into account by measuring tonne-kilometres, food, beverages and tobacco come to the fore with 17.1%, followed by agricultural products (10.8%) and then the other non-metallic mineral products group with a share of 8.4%.
-This reflects the fact that heavy construction materials are either sourced locally or will be transported over longer distances by modes other than road.
+However, once distances on which products are moved are taken into account by measuring tonne-kilometres, food, beverages and tobacco come to the fore with 17.0%, followed by agricultural products (11.0%).
+This reflects the fact that heavy construction materials are either sourced locally or are transported over longer distances by transport modes other than road.

-The large share of Group 18 ‘Grouped goods: a mixture of types of goods which are transported together’ (8%) is due, in part, to goods transported in containers where the exact nature of the goods is not known to the transporters or there may be a mixture of various goods in the container.
+The large share of Group 18 ‘Grouped goods: a mixture of types of goods which are transported together’ (10.2%) is partly due to goods transported in containers, where the exact nature of the goods is not known to transporters, or there may be a mixture of various goods in the container.

 Figure 2 shows the share of each NST 2007 group in EU-28 total, national and international road freight transport.
-It shows that groups 7 and 9 mainly "Building materials", group 3 “Metal ore and other mining and quarrying”, group 4 “Food product”, group 14 "Waste related products", group 15 “Mail, parcels” and group 19 “Unidentifiable goods”, have higher shares in national than in international transport.
-The opposite can be observed for group 1 “Agricultural products”, group 6 “Wood products”, group 8 “Chemical products”, group 10 “Metal products”, group 11 “Machinery and equipment”, group 12 “Transport equipment”, group 13 “Furniture”, group 16 “Equipment and material utilized in the transport of goods”, group 18 “Grouped goods” and group 20 “Other goods”.
+It shows that groups 7 and 9 mainly "Building materials", group 3 “Metal ore and other mining and quarrying”, group 4 “Food product”, group 14 "Waste related products", group 2 “Coal and lignite”, group 17 “Household and office removals” and group 15 “Mail, parcels” have higher shares in national than in international transport.
+The opposite can be observed for group 1 “Agricultural products”, group 5 “Textile and textile products; leather and leather products”, group 6 “Wood products”, group 8 “Chemical products”, group 10 “Metal products”, group 11 “Machinery and equipment”, group 12 “Transport equipment”, group 13 “Furniture”, group 16 “Equipment and material utilized in the transport of goods”, group 18 “Grouped goods”, group 19 “Unidentifiable goods” and group 20 “Other goods”.

 Road freight transport of dangerous goods

-Figure 3 shows the share of dangerous goods in the total transport of each country in 2012.
+Figure 3 shows the share of dangerous goods in the total transport of each country in 2013.
 For most countries, the share of dangerous goods transport hovered around 4%.
-All the major economies recorded figures in the 4% to 6% range; only Poland which has become the second largest transport industry in Europe had a lower share at 3%.
-Some countries had a substantially greater proportion: Cyprus recorded 18%, while Greece has recorded around 11%.
-At the other extreme were Slovakia, Latvia and Lithuania between 1% and 2%.
+All major economies recorded figures in the 4% to 8% range; only Poland, the second largest transport industry in Europe, had a lower share (2.8%).
+Cyprus had a substantially greater proportion with 28.6%.
+At the other extreme were Liechtenstein, Slovakia, Lithuania, Latvia and the Netherlands, ranging between 0% and 2%.

-The transport of dangerous goods in the EU-28 remained quite stable from 2009 to 2011 at around 76 billion tonne-kilometres, but has decreased by 2.4% in 2012 and was just over 74 billion tonne-kilometres.
+The transport of dangerous goods in the EU-28 slightly increased from 78 billion tonne-kilometres in 2009 to 80 billion tonne-kilometres in 2012, but has decreased by 3.9% in 2013 and was just over 77 billion tonne-kilometres.

-Between 2008 and 2012, most of the Member States have observed a fall in their transport of dangerous goods.
-The highest fall was recorded in Ireland (67%), followed by Portugal (61%) and Denmark (39%).
-On the other side, very high increases of their transport of dangerous goods were registered in countries like Luxembourg (43%) and Bulgaria (34%) (Table 2).
+Between 2009 and 2013, most Member States have observed a fall in the transport of dangerous goods.
+The highest fall was recorded in Greece (-62%), followed by the Netherlands (-44%) and Portugal (-34%).
+On the other side, very high increases of transport of dangerous goods were registered in countries like Estonia (+99%), Luxembourg (+95%) and the United Kingdom (+72%) (Table 2).

-Figure 4 shows the repartition of the transport of dangerous goods between national and international transport in 2012.
+Figure 4 shows the share of the transport of dangerous goods between national and international transport in 2013.

-For most of the countries, more than half of their transport of dangerous goods is performed on their national territory.
+For most of the countries, more than half of the transport of dangerous goods is performed on national territory.

-Luxembourg has a special pattern: as most of its transport is international transport, more than 90% of its transport of dangerous goods is performed in international transport.
+Luxembourg has a special pattern: as most of its transport is international transport, more than 90% of the transport of dangerous goods is performed in international transport.

-For most countries, the share of dangerous goods carried in international transport is linked to its share of international transport (total of all goods).
+For most countries, the share of dangerous goods carried in international transport is linked to the share of international transport (total of all goods).

-Exceptions are Estonia, Poland, Portugal and Romania: international transport represents more than half of these countries’ transport, but most of these countries’ transport of dangerous goods is performed on their national territory.
+Exceptions are Bulgaria, Croatia, Estonia, Hungary, Poland, Portugal and Romania: international transport represents more than half of these countries’ transport, but most of these countries’ transport of dangerous goods is performed on national territory.
 International markets of these countries concerns mainly transport of non-dangerous goods.

-Figure 5 shows the type of dangerous goods involved in such transport in 2012.
+Figure 5 shows the types of dangerous goods in road transport in 2013.
 The largest specific product group was flammable liquids, taking over more than half of the total.
 Two other groups, gases (compressed, liquefied or dissolved under pressure) and corrosives, accounted for 14% and 10% respectively.
-This represents very little change compared with previous years when there was a very similar distribution between the product groups.
+This represents very little change compared with previous years showing a very similar distribution between product groups.

-The methodology being used in the collection of the data means that there are considerable uncertainties about the figures, both in total and in terms of their allocation by country and type of dangerous good.
-This implies that not too much weight should be attached to the significance of any one number.
+The methodology being used in the collection of the data implies considerable uncertainties about the figures, both in absolute values and in terms of allocation by country and type of dangerous goods.
+This implies that figures should be analysed with caution.

 Road freight transport by type of cargo

-Around 40% - i.e. 617 billion of tonne-kilometres - of the EU-28 road freight transport is recorded as palletised goods.
-The second type of cargo mostly used in road freight transport is solid bulk with almost 20% of totals road transport (Table 3).
+Around 41% of the EU-28 road freight transport is recorded as palletised goods.
+The second type of cargo the most used in road freight transport is solid bulk with almost one fifth of total road freight transport (Table 3).

-Cyprus had less than 10% of tonne-kilometres performed by palletised goods.
-For this countries large freight containers and solid bulk had the highest shares.
-When regrouping palletised goods and solid bulk, only four countries have a share less than 50%: Cyprus, Latvia, Lithuania and Finalnd.
+Cyprus had less than 6% of tonne-kilometres performed by palletised goods: for this country, liquid bulk and large freight containers had the highest shares.
+When regrouping palletised goods and solid bulk, only four countries have a share less than 50%: Cyprus, Latvia, Lithuania and the United Kingdom.
 It has to be noted that the category ‘Other cargo not elsewhere specified’ can have a high share in some countries.

 Data sources and availability